leighwoltman/FourFeetOnAdventure/README.md

 13. When the pull request is merged to master, it will automatically be deployed with GitHub actions.

 Note: Currently using https://video.online-convert.com/convert-to-webm with bitrate of 10000 for video encoding.

+Note: To change the number of posts in the email template, open `build.js` and change the variable `postsToEmail`